Edvard Munch Biography | Oil Paintings

 Although Munch's most famous work is his harsh, lonely, and desperate The Scream, his more serene paintings are no less interesting.
 Four Girls On a Bridge, painted in 1905 during the brief northern summer, whose crystal clear light enhances the brilliant colors, is represented with scenes of transience.
 This brief moment of pause contemplates the fleeting quality of summer, beauty, youth, and the fullness of life.
 Later that year, he suffered a nervous breakdown from which it took him three years to recover.
 He began painting again, but his work never completely regained its expressive power.

 This famous work The Scream has been interpreted to represent the transition from the nineteenth to the twentieth century in the wake of explorations into the depth of the psyche.
 This is a powerful painting, for which it is difficult to identify precedents, except perhaps in the influence of Van Gogh and the Symbolists.
 Munch uses a continuous, undulating line that envelops everything in a suffocating grasp from which there is no escape.
-The scene is set on a bridge, while the strange sunset creates a dramatic, anguished, one might even say the deafening atmosphere in a violent burst of colors.
+The scene is set on a bridge, while the strange sunset creates a dramatic, anguished, one might even say deafening atmosphere in a violent burst of colors.
 Munch said " The sun was setting and the clouds were tinged blood red.
 I heard a scream that pierced through nature."
 The figure of the man screaming and covering his ears is reduced to a larva, a highly simplified suggestion of a body with humanoid features.
 This tense work was painted well before the synthetic, harsh style of German Expressionism.

-There are four versions of The Scream, a pastel and an oil painting from 1893, another pastel from 1895 and one more oil painting was done in 1910.
+There are four versions of The Scream, a pastel and an oil painting from 1893, another pastel from 1895, and one more oil painting done in 1910.
 In May 2012, The Scream sold for US$119.9 million and is the second most expensive artwork ever sold at an open auction.
+In 2018 his oil painting Sommernatt (Summer Night) sold at auction in New York for over US$11,000,000.

 Art Movement History: Symbolism, Expressionism.